 Several pumps we tested this round have some version of a universal gauge that automatically adjusts to accommodate either a Presta or a Schrader valve.
 We love this concept.
 It lets you all but forget to look at which type of gauge your tire has.
 That said, not all of them worked equally well.

 The Lezyne Sport Drive gives us another stellar nozzle option.
 This one screws on, offering impeccable security once you've got it in place.
-It really shines when your tires are totally dead.
-Traditional, press-on nozzles can shove the valve back into the rim as you try to attach them.
-This style barely needs any real estate to make a solid connection and never shoves the valve down.
-It does take more time, and you have to unscrew the bright red chuck and flip it over to switch between Schrader and Presta valves, but we think it's worth it.
+It shines when your tires are dead.
+Traditional press-on nozzles can shove the valve back into the rim as you try to attach them.
+This style barely needs real estate to make a solid connection and never shoves the valve down.
+It does take more time, and you have to unscrew the bright red chuck and flip it over to switch between Schrader and Presta valves, but we like the secure connection.